sileshn/Ryzentosh/README.md

 [![OpenCore version](https://img.shields.io/badge/OpenCore-0.8.2-informational.svg)](https://github.com/acidanthera/OpenCorePkg)\
 [![GitHub](https://img.shields.io/github/license/sileshn/Ryzentosh?style=flat-square)](https://github.com/sileshn/Ryzentosh/blob/master/LICENSE)

-## Important information
-This EFI supports only MacOS versions catalina(10.15) and higher.
-Your system will not boot if you use this on Mojave and High Sierra.

 <a href="https://postimg.cc/WdzvYsny" target="_blank"><img src="https://i.postimg.cc/WdzvYsny/Screenshot-2022-07-13-at-11-29-46-AM.png" alt="Screenshot-2022-07-13-at-11-29-46-AM"/></a> <a href="https://postimg.cc/SJVxp9fZ" target="_blank"><img src="https://i.postimg.cc/SJVxp9fZ/Screenshot-2022-07-28-at-6-59-28-AM.png" alt="Screenshot-2022-07-28-at-6-59-28-AM"/></a> <a href='https://postimg.cc/k6HZtw7T' target='_blank'><img src='https://i.postimg.cc/k6HZtw7T/Screen-Shot-2022-07-13-at-1-46-18-AM.png' border='0' alt='Screen-Shot-2022-07-13-at-1-46-18-AM'/></a> <a href="https://postimg.cc/VdvFjqvM" target="_blank"><img src="https://i.postimg.cc/VdvFjqvM/Screenshot-2022-07-28-at-6-06-36-AM.png" alt="Screenshot-2022-07-28-at-6-06-36-AM"/></a>

 ## Disclaimer
 Use at your own risk.
 I take no responsiblity if your rig explodes.
 Create unique SMBios values for your rig.
 Don't copy ones shown in the config.plist!!!

+## Important information
+* This EFI supports only MacOS versions catalina(10.15) and higher.
+Your system will not boot if you use this on Mojave and High Sierra.
+* Ventura incremental OTA updates may fail post beta1 and force you to download the full installer.
+This is probably due to BluetoolFixup and IntelBluetoothFirmware kext's.
+If you use these kext's in your setup like i do, you can overcome this issue by disabling the kext's in your config.plist prior to running your updates and enable them back post updation.

 ## Specification